ooJOSUEoo/MoviesApp/README.md

    ```bash
     npx expo start
    ```
+   It is recommended to use `development build` and ``npx expo run android``

+   To generate build you must remove the env.js from gitignore, then put it back
+##
 In the output, you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)